 Mirna Sumatic is a DPhil student at the University of Oxford.
-Her doctoral thesis is focused on student-teacher interactions and child-parent relationship quality.
+Her doctoral thesis is focused on student-teacher interactions and the changes in relationship quality between students and teachers across the primary school years, and the factors that influence these changes over time.

-Her research interests lie particularly in the moment-to-moment perceptions and fluctuations of these relationships and interactions, and how best for teachers and parents to support children’s learning in school and at home.
+Her research interests lie particularly in secondary data analysis and applying quantitative methods to longitudinal data.
 Theoretically, Mirna is interested in applying and integrating attachment and motivation theories to her research.

-Prior to starting her DPhil, Mirna completed her BSc in Psychology at the University of Bath and went on to complete her MSc in Child Development and Education at the Department of Education, University of Oxford.
+Prior to starting her DPhil, Mirna completed her BSc in Psychology at the University of Bath.
+She subsequently went on to complete her MSc in Child Development and Education at the Department of Education, University of Oxford.

 Kate’s current research centres on enhancing informal educational environments to maximise child outcomes.
 Through this, she hopes to contribute towards gently helping children discover their passions and thoughtfully equipping them to live into their best and healthiest selves, whatever that means to them each day.
 Her broader research interests include the role of family in out-of-school learning, socio-emotional development, and education-based non-profit evaluation.